-As the world starts to reopen, we're very aware that our community can still be facing exceptionally challenging times.
+As Oxfordshire continues to recover following the COVID-19 pandemic, we're very aware that our community can still be facing exceptionally challenging times.
 We want to provide you with useful resources, tips and advice to help you get active in the comfort of your own home or local surroundings.

-Staying active and leading a healthy lifestyle has never been more important in the fight against COVID-19.
+Staying active and leading a healthy lifestyle has never been more important.
 Physical activity helps prevent over 20 long term conditions, including diabetes and heart disease.
 Getting moving isn't just good for your body – it also helps reduce stress and anxiety, boosts your mood and helps you sleep better.

 Here's our round up of top tips for getting moving:

 Sport England - Join the Movement